rkumar/ribhu/README.md

 ## Installation

-    $ gem install ribhu
+    gem install ribhu

 ## Usage

 Ensure you have ri documentation working.
 On the command line you may do, "ri String".
 You should get documentation for the String class.
+If not proceed as follows:

-To get ri documentation, you would do "rvm docs generate-ri".
+To get ri documentation, you would do

+     rvm docs generate-ri

 ## Contributing